WestpacGEL/GEL/.changeset/ninety-peas-attack.md

 '@westpac/list': minor
 ---

-Add new cross type list
+- Add new cross type list
+- Add success and danger looks for tick and cross type lists